-This is the I-V characteristic curve of ideal diode.
+This is the I-V characteristic curve of the ideal diode.
 Ideally, a p-n junction diode should have zero cut-in voltage.
 Also, it should have zero internal resistance in Forward bias and infinite internal resistance in Reverse bias.
-So, Diode current will be infinite even at zero forward bias voltage and there will be no diode current even in infinite reverse bias voltage.
+So, the Diode current will be infinite even at zero forward bias voltage and there will be no diode current even in infinite reverse bias voltage.

 Ideality Factor (η) of p-n junction diode:

-Ideality factor (η) is a dimensionless parameter of a diode that determines the departure or deviation of diode characteristics from the ideal diode characteristics.
+The ideality factor (η) is a dimensionless parameter of a diode that determines the departure or deviation of diode characteristics from the ideal diode characteristics.

 Peak Inverse Voltage (PIV) of diode:

-Peak inverse voltage is the maximum reverse bias voltage that can be applied across the diode before entering in breakdown region.
-So, after PIV, diode enters in breakdown region and it can burn out at a high temperature that arises due to the sudden rise of reverse bias current.
+Peak inverse voltage is the maximum reverse bias voltage that can be applied across the diode before entering in the breakdown region.
+So, after PIV, the diode enters in breakdown region and it can burn out at a high temperature that arises due to the sudden rise of the reverse bias current.

 Uses of p-n junction diode: